Office Phone: (540) 432-4464

 Main Campus, Harrisonburg

 Ted Grimsrud is Professor of Theology and Peace Studies.
 Prior to teaching at EMU beginning in 1996, he served 10 years as a pastor in Mennonite churches in Arizona, Oregon and South Dakota.
-His PhD is from the Graduate Theological Union.
 He is especially interested in the connection between Christian theology and pacifism.
 He teaches classes in theology, peace studies, ethics, and the Bible.
 He is married to Kathleen Temple and is Elias’s and Marja’s grandfather.
-His latest book, published in March, 2013 by Cascade Books, is Instead of Atonement: The Bible’s Salvation Story and Our Hope for Wholeness.
+His latest book, published in November, 2014 by Cascade Books, is The Good War That Wasn’t—And Why It Matters: The Moral Legacy of World War II..
 He blogs at thinkingpacifism.net.
 He has a website that gathers his writings at peacetheology.net.

 Ph.D., Graduate Theological Union (1988)